svdC1/charloratools/README.md

 ```
 ## Installation Steps

-### There are 2 dependencies that are not installed during installation through pip due to specific installation requirements for different OSes.
-Those are **PyTorch** and **facenet-pytorch**.
+### Torch is not installed during installation through pip due to specific installation requirements for different OSes.
 This package won't work unless you **manually install those**.

+### You can also choose to install the OS independent version of torch ( uses only the CPU ) by running the "Torch CPU-Only" pip command listed above.

 ## Dependency Install Script

-### After installing with pip you can run a **script that automatically detects which distribution of those packages is the correct one for your current machine and installs them**.
+### After installing with pip you can run a **script that automatically detects which distribution of torch is the correct one for your current machine and installs it**.

-### The script can also be used to check if you have the correct distribution of those dependencies installed or to fix their installation
+### The script can also be used to check if you have the correct distribution of torch installed or to install the latest correct distribution for your OS.

-### The script checks if you already have torch installed, but it will reinstall it if the version is incompatible with the rest of the package's dependencies.
+### The script checks if you already have torch installed and quits without making any changes if you do.

 ## Installing and Running The Script